btroncone/learn-rxjs/operators/combination/concatall.md

 ####signature: `concatAll(): Observable`
 *The gist: Concat for nested observables (observable of observables), subscribe to each when previous completes and merge emitted values...*

+> :bulb: Tip: In many cases you can use [concatMap](../transformation/concatmap.md) as a single operator instead!

 ### Examples